Key Takeaway

 Most adults lose approximately 10-15% of their body weight on semaglutide 2.4 mg (Wegovy) over 68 weeks.
-In the pivotal STEP 1 clinical trial, participants lost an average of 14.9% of their body weight, which translated to roughly 33 pounds for the average participant in that study.
+In the important STEP 1[1] clinical trial, participants lost an average of 14.9% of their body weight, which translated to roughly 33 pounds for the average participant in that study.

 What the Clinical Trials Show